nmachine-io/doc-site/docs/walkthrough/part-one-variables.md

 ## 2. Adding Metadata

-Having validated that our model is correctly interfacing with the Master ConfigMap's reality, we can add basic metadata, which is very easy to do.
+Having validated that our model is correctly interfacing with the Kamafile's reality, we can add basic metadata, which is very easy to do.
 Let's update our model:

 ```yaml title="descriptors/variables/deployment"